🔮 Oracle Report — May 27, 2026

 72%

-DEA will initiate at least 2 publicly documented enforcement actions against unregulated psychedelic retreat operators in the US before end of September 2026.
+DEA will shut down at least two unregulated psychedelic retreat operators before September 2026

 Resolves: 2026-09-30 · USA